Hypersonic XLC: Ride experience

 After a launch from 0 to 80 mi/h in 1.8 seconds up a 90° incline, the ride crested a 165 ft hill, and without fully slowing, plummeted down a 90° dive.
 Next, the coaster performed a banked left turn, went through a smaller banked right turn, and skirted a small hill before heading into the brake run.

 Launch system

 Hypersonic XLC's launch system was comparatively new technology utilizing compressed air to launch the ride train.
 It is very similar to the launch system used to launch Space Shot rides, also developed by S&S – Sansei Technologies.
 Characteristics of compressed air launches are shorter runways and quicker acceleration, when compared to hydraulic and LIM/LSM launch platforms.

-The compressed air launch system is used on the world's fastest-accelerating ride, Do-Dodonpa, which accelerates to 112 mi/h in just 1.56 seconds.
-It was also used on Ring Racer.
+The compressed air launch system was used on Do-Dodonpa, the world's fastest-accelerating ride prior to closing in 2024, which accelerated to 112 mi/h in just 1.56 seconds.
+It was also used on Ring Racer and Maxx Force.